WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Dnd/Verinthara's Stuff/My Pcs/Constantine/Constantine.md

 More Time Spent On The Ritual Empowers The Styx (1d4)

 #### Magic Missile
-1: Draw A Sigil On The Floor, Starting From The Top Down.
-[Count Up To How Many Bolts Will Fire], COver Mouth
+1: Draw Markings On The Floor, Starting From The Top Down.
+[Count Up To How Many Bolts Will Fire], Cover Mouth
 2: Popping Noises Echo As Eyeballs Force Their Way Out Of Of Mouth.
 They Lose Their Form And Fly At Creature(s) Within 120ft For 1d4+1 Force Each

 More Time Spent On The Ritual Creates More Balls (1d4+1)